woonsanko/katharsis-examples-hippo/README.md

 After your project is set up, access the CMS at http://localhost:8080/cms and the site at http://localhost:8080/site.
 Logs are located in target/tomcat7x/logs

+# Browse/View/Edit Example Content

+By default, there are some project and task resource content in Hippo CMS.
+Visit http://localhost:8080/cms/ (you can login by author/author, editor/editor or admin/admin).
+Select "Content" perspective.
+You will be able to see example project documents (in katharsisexampleshippo/projects/) and task documents (in katharsisexampleshippo/tasks/).

+Note: If you change something in those documents and publish them, the following JSON API requests will get new data on the fly.

 # How to test JSON API resources

 This project provides two JSON API resources as an example: 'projects' and 'tasks'.